 Scanning is reading rapidly to find facts or information to answer specific questions.
 Scanning often comes before skimming.
 For example, scanning can be used to determine if a resource (such as a news article) has the information you are looking for.
 Once the resource is scanned, it can then be skimmed for more detail (see below).

 Skimming is reading rapidly to get a general overview of the material.
-Use skimming when previewing (reading before you read), reviewing (reading after you read), determining the main idea from a long section of text, or when trying to find source material for a research paper.
+Use skimming when previewing (reading before you read), reviewing (reading after you read), determining the main idea from a long section of text, or when trying decide which search results are worthy of a close reading.

 Here are some strategies that you can use specifically for skimming news articles: